Brugman/dgg-place-image-tools/README.md

 python downres.py depresstiny-large.png depresstiny-small.png
 ```

-This is where you would update the art.
+At this point you can update the small art!

 Upres small art to large:
 ```sh